Electrostatic Discharge (ESD), Does it Matter for Makers and Hackers?

 1/2 * C * V^^2

 where C is the capacitance and V is the potential.
 The human body is often modeled as having only 100 pF of capacitance, so for semiconductor handling the potential is the dominant term.
-While cables and antennas can have much higher capacitance so the energy generated will be greater for equivalent potential.
+The model used widely is the Human Body Model (HBM), which attempts to replicate human handling of semiconductor devices.
+Because cables and antennas generally have higher capacitance, the energy generated will be greater for equivalent potential; these events are modeled differently.

 ESD Damage of Semiconductors